 • Columbia Protocol askers include family members, friends, colleagues, support group members, community leaders, homeless shelter workers, faith-based group leaders and members, and anyone else who may be in a position to ask.

-• Askers assess the risk of their family members, friends, colleagues, and acquaintances.
+• Askers identify the risk of their family members, friends, colleagues, and acquaintances.

-• Askers conduct assessments at home and in other private and familiar settings.
+• Askers conduct screening at home and in other private and familiar settings.

 First responders

-• Columbia Protocol askers include law enforcement officers, firefighters, EMTs, paramedics, and the agency counselors who assess these first responders.
+• Columbia Protocol askers include law enforcement officers, firefighters, EMTs, paramedics, and the agency counselors who screen these first responders.

-• Askers assess risk among first responders themselves as well as the people they serve.
+• Askers identify risk among first responders themselves as well as the people they serve.

-• Askers conduct assessments of first responders in private offices and of the public when out on calls or under first responder supervision or care.
+• Askers conduct screening of first responders in private offices and of the public when out on calls or under first responder supervision or care.

 Governments

-• Columbia Protocol askers assess risk among clients of government health and social service agencies.
+• Columbia Protocol askers identify risk among clients of government health and social service agencies.

-• National, state, and local governments use law and policy to mandate or encourage suicide risk assessment in government and nongovernment settings, such as schools, health centers, hospitals, and police departments.
+• National, state, and local governments use law and policy to mandate or encourage suicide risk identification in government and nongovernment settings, such as schools, health centers, hospitals, and police departments.

 • Policymakers incorporate the Columbia Protocol into national and state suicide prevention strategies.